 Chac Mool Cenote & Its Light Beams

 One of the most impressive sights of this cenote system is the view as you approach the Chac Mool Cenote.
-Light pours into the narrow opening and beams of light dance as they illuminate the sloping wall all the way to the cave entrances.
+Light pours into the narrow opening, and beams of light dance as they illuminate the sloping wall all the way to the cave entrances.

 Air Dome – Hydrogen Sulfide

-To get a little bit of an idea of how this looks check out some pictures from Cenote Angelita, which is famous for its Hydrogen Sulfide layer.
-What’s fascinating about Cenote Chac Mool’s hydrogen sulfide is that it occurs very close to the surface and you have both natural light and the mystical cloud layer.
+To get a little bit of an idea of how this looks, check out some pictures from Cenote Angelita, which is famous for its Hydrogen Sulfide layer.
+What’s fascinating about Cenote Chac Mool’s hydrogen sulfide is that it occurs very close to the surface, and you have both natural light and the mystical cloud layer.

 Collapsed pieces of cenote ceiling

-One feature of the cenote I found both fascinating and terrifying were the large sections of what used to be on the cave ceiling, now laying on the floor still with stalactites hanging from them.
+One feature of the cenote I found both fascinating and terrifying were the large sections of what used to be on the cave ceiling, now lying on the floor still with stalactites hanging from them.
 The cave formations now stick out at an unnatural 45-degree angle.

 It also makes you ponder how and how long ago this part of the cave came to rest on the floor.
-The conclusion I came to while diving, is that it would be bad to be in the cave when that happened.
+The conclusion I came to while diving is that it would be bad to be in the cave when that happened.

 Easter Eggs or Crystals of Chac Mool